palakagr34/palakagr34/README.md

 - 👋 Hi, I’m Palak Agrawal.
 - 👀 I am interested in Computer Science and am currently pursuing a bachelors in CS at NJIT.
-- 🌱 I am currently learning C++ and know Java and Python.
 - 📫 You can reach me at palakagr34@gmail.com

 <!---